jesperancinha/historic-tech/Readme.md

 ## Introduction

 This repo serves to support all of the code to backup all my talks.
 Have a look in the submodules for more info

+## Structure

+- [Talks](./talks) - All materials for current applications to talks and/or actual talks
+- [YouTube's sessions](./you-tube-sessions) - All projects made for my YouTube sessions.

 ## Inspiration